goethan/Udacity_Projects/tentative/ml.md

 -----------------------------------------------------------

-> 3. What algorithm did you end up using?
+> Question 3.
+What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?

 I tried the following algorithms: `AdaBoost`, `Support Vector Machine`, `Logistic Regression` (widely used in econometrics), `Gaussian Naive Bayes`, `Multi-layer Perceptron classifier`, and `Random Forest`.

 I decide to proceed with all the above algorithms except for `Gaussian Naive Bayes`.
 They have the potential to be improved for the following reasons:
-1. When we improve our feature compositions, either one or all of the metrics (precision, recall, F1 etc.) of these algorithms have significant improvement.
+1. When we improve our feature compositions, either one or all of the metrics (precision, recall) of these algorithms have significant improvement.
 2. By default, the tuning parameters have more degrees of freedom.

 Here is a summary of the final model performances: